burnsdylanj/Calendar_Project/README.md

 # Calendar_Project
 Calendar project for CS

+Weekly Update files will be created for each person so they can add their notes about what they did for the week.
+Your name will be put in the file name for simplicity.

 Camryn is doing CSS files
 Marcelo is working with Dylan on JS files
 Jay is working on HTML files